Brionvega: History

 In more recent decades, the company continued its practice of collaboration with acclaimed designers including Ettore Sottsass, Michael Young, and Hannes Wettstein, periodically introducing new products such as the Alpha LCD television, presented at Salone del Mobile in 2007, and the WearIt portable speaker in 2016.
 An updated version of the original Cubo television was produced in 1992 with the same exterior casing and updated electronics.
 Two of the other 1960s products, the Doney and Algol television sets, were also re-issued in limited edition runs.
 The TS 502 portable radio and the RR 126 radiogram have both been re-issued and updated in several different versions.

 In 1992, the Brion family sold the company to Italian electronics manufacturer Sèleco (which was subsequently acquired by Industrie Formenti in 1998, and eventually declared bankrupt in 2004).
-Brinonvega has gone through several changes of ownership since, and as of 2022 was still active marketing re-editions of the designs from its 1960s and 1970s heyday, as well as some more recent products.
+Brionvega has gone through several changes of ownership since, and as of 2022 was still active marketing re-editions of the designs from its 1960s and 1970s heyday, as well as some more recent products.

+Many of the company's products are held in museum collections including the ADI Design Museum in Milan, the Pompidou Centre in Paris, the Victoria and Albert in London, the Powerhouse Museum (Museum of Applied Arts and Sciences) in Sydney, and the Cooper Hewitt and Museum of Modern Art in New York.

 The University of Parma holds a large collection of archival material relating to the company including sketches, drawings, prototypes, examples of Brionvega products, brochures and advertising materials.
 The National Museum of Science and Technology in Milan also holds a number of Brionvega products in its collection.

 In 2016 a Brionvega RR 126 radiogram once owned by the singer David Bowie was sold by Sotheby's in London for £257,000.